techvariable/NeptuneConnect/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Neptune Connect can be installed on both a server or your local machine.
-If you're setting it up on a local server then you need to have a running gremlin database.
+Neptune Connect can be installed on both a server and on your local machine.
+If you're setting it up on a local server, you must have a running gremlin database.

 ### Prerequisites

 1. NodeJS 16.x.
 2. NPM
 3. Curl and Wget
-4. AWS Neptine or local gremlin instance
+4. AWS Neptune or local gremlin instance
 5. Active internet connection

 ### Installation